spesenti/ACT350/Markov Chain/simulating-MC.md

 was late at the induction day.
 Numerically, we observe that *p*<sub>*l**l*</sub><sup>10</sup> = *p*<sub>*l**l*</sub><sup>11</sup> = ⋯ = *p*<sub>*l**l*</sub><sup>50</sup> = ⋯*p*<sub>*l**l*</sub><sup>*n*</sup> = ⋯
 for all *n* large.
-Thus, the probability of being late on a day later in the semester, is independent whether the student was late at induction day or not.
+Thus, the probability of being late on a day later in the semester given that the student was late on the first day, is independent whether the student was late at during the semester and only depends on whether the student was late on induction day or not.

 **Question:** Does this mean that (0.3636364, 0.6363636) is a stationary distribution for the Markov Chain?